 Gary Lee-Nova is a Vancouver-based artist.
 He studied at the Vancouver School of Art (now Emily Carr University of Art + Design) (1960-61, 1962-63) and at Coventry College of Art, England (1961-62).
 An important figure in the West Coast scene of the 1960s and 1970s, Lee-Nova made his name as a painter working in hard-edge style.
 In 1970, Lee-Nova co-founded Image Bank with Michael Morris and Vincent Trasov and was an active participant in the Sound Gallery (c.
 1965), Intermedia (1967-72) and the New York Corres Sponge Dance School of Vancouver under the pseudonym Artimus Rat or Art Rat.
 His work has been exhibited at spaces such as the Vancouver Art Gallery, Bau-Xi Gallery, University of Saskatchewan, the Western Front, the Morris and Helen Belkin Art Gallery, the National Gallery of Canada, the Paris Biennale and the Burnaby Art Gallery.
 His work is included in collections such as the National Gallery of Canada, Canada Council Art Bank, and Institute of Contemporary Art (London) and the Vancouver Art Gallery.
 Most recently, the Burnaby Art Gallery held a survey show of Lee-Nova’s work entitled Oblique Trajectories.

 Glenn Lewis (Canadian, b.
 1935) is a contemporary conceptual artist based in Vancouver.
 Lewis became a central figure within Vancouver’s prolific avant-garde art scene of the late 1960s.
 Initially trained in ceramics, his practice expanded to include photography, sculpture, performance and video, and is often grounded in collaborative projects or approaches.
-Lewis’s work questions the dualities of the social and the natural, the conventional and the mythical, as well as the static and the transient.
-Over time he has become increasingly inspired by paradise myths, nature and topiary, which motivated his travels around the world photographing gardens.
-These interests intersect in his commitment to preserving rare and regional botany.
+Lewis’s work questions the dualities of the social and the natural, the conventional and the mythical, as well as the static and the transient, often ironically.
+In 1967, Lewis was prominent in Intermedia, a loose collective of artists, musicians, dancers, architects, engineers and educators who came together to explore new forms of artistic expression and equipment, influenced in part by the ideas of Marshall McLuhan, Buckminster Fuller, the back-to-the-land movement, performance and conceptual art.
+Lewis was first inspired to take up performance art himself after attending workshops with choreographers and dancers Deborah Hay and Steve Paxton at the Vancouver Art Gallery in 1968, and the following year participating in a performance tour with his piece Canadian Pacific and Yvonne Rainer’s Rose Fractions.
 Lewis received a degree from the Vancouver School of Art in 1958 (now Emily Carr University) and later a teaching degree from the University of British Columbia.
 He went on to study ceramics under artist and potter Bernard Leach at St. Ives in Cornwall, England from 1961 to 1963.
-Upon returning to Vancouver, Lewis became involved in numerous artists’ collectives and artist-run centres, including Intermedia (1970) and the New Era Social Club (1968).
+Upon returning to Vancouver, Lewis became involved in numerous artists’ collectives and artist-run centres, including Intermedia (1967) and the New Era Social Club (1968).
 In 1973, he co-founded the Western Front Society with Martin Bartlett, Mo van Nostrand, Kate Craig, Henry Greenhow, Eric Metcalfe, Michael Morris and Vincent Trasov.
 As an educator, arts administrator and arts programmer, Lewis has curated numerous exhibitions and programs, including the Performance Art Program at the Western Front (1977-79), the Exhibition Program at the Western Front (1986-87) and the Western Front Historical Exhibition at the Künstlerhaus Stuttgart, Germany (1983).
 Lewis has served on numerous boards and councils, including the Vancouver Art Gallery Board of Directors and the Western Front Board of Directors.
 His work has been exhibited extensively across Canada and abroad.

 Eric Metcalfe (Canadian, b.
 1940) is a visual and performance artist known for his affiliation with the Fluxus art movement.
 Metcalfe’s interdisciplinary practice encompasses painting, drawing, sculpture, installation, printmaking, performance, video and film.
 Born in Vancouver, Metcalfe’s lifelong passions of art, jazz, drawing and printmaking began while attending St. Michael’s University School in Victoria, and he went on to pursue a BFA from the University of Victoria in 1963.
 Metcalfe met artist Kate Craig in 1967.
 Together, they assumed the personas of Dr. Brute and Lady Brute and became involved in mail art networks, including Image Bank, International Image Exchange Directory and the first International Satellite Exchange Directory.
 Alongside his involvement in Image Bank, Metcalfe was a co-founder of the Vancouver artist-run centre Western Front along with Martin Bartlett, Kate Craig, Henry Greenhow, Glenn Lewis, Michael Morris, Vincent Trasov and Mo Van Nostrand, where he continues to be a member.
 Metcalfe has received numerous awards and recognition for his work, including the Victor Martyn Lynch-Staunton Award (2000), the Audain Foundation Lifetime Achievement Award (2006), the Governor General’s Award (2008) and an Honorary Doctorate from Emily Carr University of Art + Design (2015).
 His work has been exhibited widely in both Canada and abroad, including at the National Gallery of Canada, the Vancouver Art Gallery, the Morris and Helen Belkin Art Gallery, the Whitney Museum of American Art and the Museum of Modern Art (New York).